veltzer/pytags/README.txt

 tagger keeps all tags known to it in a central database built
-	on top of mysql/sqlite and can search it. tagger is written in python. tagger does not rescan files which have been scanned before (unless passed a -force flag) for this reason tagger keeps a last modified time in its database. in the future tagger will scan also for filesystem extended attributes as tags. so users will be able to tag binary files too or will be able to tag
+	on top of mysql/sqlite and can search it. tagger is written in python. tagger does not rescan files which have been scanned before (unless passed a --force flag) for this reason tagger keeps a last modified time in its database. in the future tagger will scan also for filesystem extended attributes as tags. so users will be able to tag binary files too or will be able to tag